iCaSL-Research/org-docs/README.md

-# org-docs
+## Purpose
-Documentation and workflow guidelines
+This repository contains documentation, guidelines, and workflow instructions for our organization.